codecop/LCD-Numbers-DI-Framework-Kata/README.md

 * Loads of pointless logging.
 * Slow to start.
 * DI annotations in domain classes.
+* A bit of polymorphism making code navigation in the IDE more difficult.
 * And even more smells.
 "It's like a fractal of code smells."

 ### License